DCBO Long Call Strategy

 - What is a long call on DCBO?

 - A long call on DCBO is the long call strategy applied to DCBO (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With DCBO stock trading near $17.20, the strikes shown on this page are snapped to the nearest listed DCBO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DCBO stock at $23.23 on the most recent close, the strikes shown on this page are snapped to the nearest listed DCBO chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are DCBO long call max profit and max loss calculated?